EndPointCorp/end-point-blog/2011/09/05/bucardo-postgresql-replication-to-other.html.md

 <a href="/blog/2011/09/05/bucardo-postgresql-replication-to-other/image-0-big.jpeg" onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}"><img alt="" border="0" id="BLOGGER_PHOTO_ID_5648699560032368754" src="/blog/2011/09/05/bucardo-postgresql-replication-to-other/image-0.jpeg" style="cursor:pointer; cursor:hand;width: 320px; height: 214px;"/></a>

-Image by Flickr user [Soggydan](http://www.flickr.com/photos/soggydan/)
+Image by Flickr user [Soggydan](https://www.flickr.com/photos/soggydan/)

-(Don't miss the Bucardo5 talk at [Postgres Open](http://postgresopen.org/2011/home/) in Chicago)
+(Don’t miss the Bucardo5 talk at [Postgres Open](https://web.archive.org/web/20110927094014/http://postgresopen.org/2011/home/) in Chicago)

 Work on the next major version of Bucardo is wrapping up (version 5 is now in beta), and two new features have been added to this major version.
 The first, called **customname**, allows you to replicate to a table with a different name.
 This has been a feature people have been asking for a long time, and even allows you to replicate between differently named Postgres schemas.
 The second option, called **customcols**, allows you replicate to different columns on the target: not only a subset, but different column names (and types), as well as other neat tricks.

 The "customname" options allows changing of the table name for one or more targets.
 Bucardo replicates tables from the source databases to the target databases, and all tables must have the same name and schema everywhere.
 With the customname feature, you can change the target table names, either globally, per database, or per sync.

-We'll go through a full example here, using a stock 64-bit RedHat 6.1 EC2 box (ami-5e837b37).
-I find EC2 a great testing platform - not only can you try different operating systems and architectures, but (as my own personal box is very customized) it is great to start afresh from a stock configuration.
+We’ll go through a full example here, using a stock 64-bit RedHat 6.1 EC2 box (ami-5e837b37).
+I find EC2 a great testing platform—​not only can you try different operating systems and architectures, but (as my own personal box is very customized) it is great to start afresh from a stock configuration.

-First, let's turn off SELinux, install the [EPEL rpm](http://fedoraproject.org/wiki/EPEL), update the box, and install a few needed packages.
+First, let’s turn off SELinux, install the [EPEL rpm](https://fedoraproject.org/wiki/EPEL), update the box, and install a few needed packages.

 ```bash
 echo 0 > /selinux/enforce